MA in Teaching, Preliminary ECSE Credential

 Teaching Tools for Today and Tomorrow

 Our MAT utilizes technology to help you differentiate your instruction and adapt to the ever-changing tools, platforms and resources.
-Create engaging lesson plans that you can utilize inside the brick and mortar classroom, teaching online or hybrid.
+Create engaging lesson plans that you can utilize inside classroom.

 WSCUC